dougbutner/web-4/README.md

 We have said we web 4 is based on web 3 (blockchain), but this example intentionally used  **web 2 technology**.
 Much of the rest of this paper goes over ways to avoid trust by incorporating biometric data in a specific way, but that's not always needed, or helpful.
 We have to trust a government to run our elections.
 We have to trust social media platforms with our photos.
 We have to trust the Sun will rise, and a. giant meteor won't crash into Earth.

-The truth is, all systems have some level of trust, even if that's just in the system itself.
-If we try to get rid of this trust by implementing a system so good we are our own private key, it can backfire, and if we built it because we were fearful instead of trusting, that's super lame.
+The truth is, **all systems have some level of trust**, even if that's just in the system itself.
+If we try to get rid of this trust by implementing a system so good we are our own private key, it can backfire, and when it does, if we built it because we were fearful instead of trusting, that's super lame.

 While I'm going to lay out a possible solution to use biometrics in a "trustless" way that fits with web 3 ideals, I don't personally think it's a good idea, and I won't be designing my Web 4 apps with it for quite some times, if ever.